The Fight Continues to End Child Marriage in the U.S.

 UNICEF USA and partners are working to close loopholes in state laws that permit children to marry with consent from a parent or judge

 Closing the loopholes in state marriage laws is a crucial step toward protecting the right of all children to reach their full potential.
 The negative consequences associated with child marriage are a violation of child rights, especially those of girls.
 Eighty-six percent of child marriages in the U.S. involve a girl married to a significantly older man.
-Instead of permitting child marriage, state governments should invest in systems that support vulnerable girls and their families.
+Instead of permitting child brides in America, state governments should invest in systems that support vulnerable girls and their families.

 As more states pass laws banning child marriage, the U.S. moves closer to achieving United Nations Sustainable Development Goal 5, which calls for the end of child marriage and female genital mutilation by 2030.
 UNICEF USA remains committed to ending child marriage, both in the U.S. and around the world.
 Success would bring the world one step closer to protecting children and ensuring that every child can grow up healthy and happy.